Sensory-Information-Processing-Lab/tklfp/README.md

 ### Point neuron network simulation

 First we need a point neuron simulation to approximate the LFP for.
-We'll use a balanced E/I network implementation [from the Neuronal Dynamics textbook](https://neuronaldynamics-exercises.readthedocs.io/en/latest/_modules/neurodynex3/brunel_model/LIF_spiking_network.html#simulate_brunel_network).
+Here we adapt a balanced E/I network implementation [from the Neuronal Dynamics textbook](https://neuronaldynamics-exercises.readthedocs.io/en/latest/_modules/neurodynex3/brunel_model/LIF_spiking_network.html#simulate_brunel_network).
 Note that we record synaptic currents only from pyramidal cells, since contributions from interneurons are insignificant.

-🚧 TODO: get currents from external input as well
+For simplicity, we are ignoring currents produced by the external input; for maximum realism you would want to account for all postsynaptic currents.

 <details>
 <summary>🔍 Click to see Brian simulation code</summary>